 USE_PLAN_CACHE |

-The APPEND hint specifies to enable the direct load feature for the INSERT INTO SELECT statement.
-For more information, see Use the INSERT INTO SELECT statement to directly load data.
+The APPEND hint specifies to enable the direct load feature for INSERT INTO SELECT statements.
+For more information, see Use the INSERT INTO SELECT statement to perform direct load.

 Syntax